NoroffFEU/development-platforms/src/content/docs/frameworks/Qwik/qwik-case-study.md

 });
 ```

-This code snippet demonstrates the creation of a simple counter component using Qwik, a modern web framework designed for efficiency and speed, especially in terms of loading times.
-Here's a breakdown of what each part of the snippet does:
+This code snippet demonstrates the creation of a simple counter component using Qwik, a here's a breakdown of what each part of the snippet does:

 1. **Import Statements**: The first line imports `component$` and `useStore$` from the `@builder.io/qwik` package. `component$` is a function used to define a component, and `useStore$` is a hook for creating a reactive state store.